-Athletic Training Programs
+Athletic Training (Graduate Program)

-Bachelor of Science Degree in Athletic Training
+Master of Athletic Training (MAT)

 Advantages of TLU ATEP